$3 Million Settlement in Wrongful Death Shooting Case

 The case arose out of a fatal shooting at Creekside Forest Apartments on January 6, 2016.
 The apartment complex and the companies that owned it are now out of business.
 The settlement amount constituted the full insurance limits for the apartment complex where the shooting occurred.

-Evidence showed that the gates to the complex didn’t work, the guard shack was in shambles, and security was sorely lacking, according to Jeb Butler of Butler Tobin, lead counsel for the plaintiffs.
+Evidence showed that the gates to the complex didn’t work, the guard shack was in shambles, and security was sorely lacking, according to Jeb Butler of Butler Law Firm, lead counsel for the plaintiffs.

 “This would have been a powerful case to try,” said Butler.
 “The truth is that the owners of these apartments just did not give a damn about the people who lived there, and we were ready to prove that.”